Menopause Nutrition UK: Practical Food Planning and Weight Management

 Frequently Asked Questions

-What should I eat during menopause to lose weight?
+What should I eat during menopause to manage weight?

 Which foods help with menopause hot flushes?